Where to Begin¶

 I am shipping an LLM feature in days, not weeks

 Seven controls, one checklist, one decision tree.
 Deliberately short, deliberately opinionated.
-Once these are in place, you have a Minimum Viable AIRS deployment: enough runtime safety to go live, enough observability to learn, enough structure to decide where to invest next.
+Once these are in place, you have an AIRSLite deployment: enough runtime safety to go live, enough observability to learn, enough structure to decide where to invest next.

 -